open5e/open5e/content/srd/Spellcasting/spell-descriptions.md

 for creatures that don’t trigger the glyph, such as those who say a certain password.

-> When you inscribe the glyph, choose *explosive runes* or a *spell
+When you inscribe the glyph, choose explosive runes or a spell glyph.
-> glyph.*

-***Explosive Runes.*** When triggered, the glyph erupts with magical energy in a 20-­foot-­radius sphere centered on the glyph.
+Explosive Runes.
+When triggered, the glyph erupts with magical energy in a 20 foot radius sphere centered on the glyph.
 The sphere spreads around corners.
 Each creature in the area must make a Dexterity saving throw.
 A creature takes 5d8 acid, cold, fire, lightning, or thunder damage on a failed saving throw (your choice when you create the glyph), or half as much damage on a successful one.

-***Spell Glyph.*** You can store a prepared spell of 3rd level or lower in the glyph by casting it as part of creating the glyph.
+Spell Glyph.
+You can store a prepared spell of 3rd level or lower in the glyph by casting it as part of creating the glyph.
 The spell must target a single creature or an area.
 The spell being stored has no immediate effect when cast in this way.
 When the glyph is triggered, the stored spell is cast.
 If the spell has a target, it targets the creature that triggered the glyph.
 If the spell affects an area, the area is centered

 on that creature.
 If the spell summons hostile creatures or creates harmful objects or traps, they appear as close as possible to the intruder and attack it.
 If the spell requires concentration, it lasts until the end of its full duration.

-> ***At Higher Levels.*** When you cast this spell using a spell slot of
-> 4th level or higher, the damage of an *explosive runes* glyph
-> increases by 1d8 for each slot level above 3rd.
-If you create a *spell
-> glyph*, you can store any spell of up to the same level as the slot
-> you use for the *glyph of warding.*
+At Higher Levels.
+When you cast this spell using a spell slot of 4th level or higher, the damage of an explosive runes glyph increases by 1d8 for each slot level above 3rd.
+If you create a spell glyph, you can store any spell of up to the same level as the slot you use for the glyph of warding.

 #### Grease

-> *1st-­level conjuration*
->
+##### 1st level conjuration

-> **Casting Time:** 1 action
+**Casting Time:** 1 action

->
-> **Range:** 60 feet
+**Range:** 60 feet

->
-> **Components:** V, S, M (a bit of pork rind or butter)
+**Components:** V, S, M (a bit of pork rind or butter)

->
-> **Duration:** 1 minute
+**Duration:** 1 minute

-Slick grease covers the ground in a 10-­foot square centered on a point within range and turns it into difficult terrain for the duration.
+Slick grease covers the ground in a 10 foot square centered on a point within range and turns it into difficult terrain for the duration.

 When the grease appears, each creature standing in its area must succeed